Localize your donor experience into over 20 languages.

 |French (Canada)||Spanish (Latin American)|

-Approach to localization
+Our approach to localization

 Localization throughout the platform

-- Name: The name of the language including the dialect.
-For example: “English (USA).”
+- Name: The name of the language, including the dialect.
+For example: “English (USA)”

 - ISO code: The language’s alpha-2 code in the IOS system and its associated country.
 For example: “en-US.”